Third Gehlot ministry: Electricity

 On 1 April 2022, the Rajasthan government announced free electricity up to 50 units to those consuming 100 units per month in Rajasthan.
 It also said that for all household consumers, the cost of ₹3 per unit for consumption up to 150 units and ₹2 per unit for consumption from 150-300 units will be bourn by the state government.
 The government claimed that around 1.18 crore (11.8 million) families were expected to benefit from this scheme.

 Healthcare

 On 1 April 2022, the government increased the insurance amount under its health insurance scheme Chiranjeevi from ₹5,00,000 to ₹10,00,000.
-It claimed that it 1.34 crore (13.4 million) families were expected to benefit from this scheme.
+It stated that 1.34 crore (13.4 million) families were expected to benefit from this scheme.

 Indira Rasoi Scheme

-Launched on 20 August 2020 by Ashok Gehlot in urban areas, the Indira Rasoi Scheme was started with the resolution that no one should sleep hungry.
-The scheme provides adequate, tasty and nutritious food to the people for only 8 rupees.
-As of September 2022, hundreds of Indira Rasoi centres have benefited around 5.5 crore people, according to government data.

-There are currently 950 Indira Rasoi centres which have served 9 crore (90 million) thalis since 2020.
-The scheme has been extremely successful.
+The Indira Rasoi scheme provides meals for 8 rupees at centres in an effort to reduce hunger.
+The scheme was launched in August 2020 in urban areas.
+According to government data, as of September 2022 hundreds of centres existed, and had served 55 million meals; by March 2023, it was reported to have served 90 million meals from 950 centres.
+The program was characterized by the government's opposition as populist.